Kyani Review: Is it Another MLM Pyramid Scheme or Actually Legit?

 There are three main products the company offers which they refer to as the Kyani Triangle of Health.
 These health supplements are made from such ingredients as wild Alaskan Salmon and blueberries.
 The company also sells the Fleuresse Skin Care System.
 These products help fight the aging process for skin with natural botanicals, vitamins, minerals, and antioxidants.

 Kyani Compensation Plan

-Independent distributors are able to earn up to 60 percent commission on product sales depending on the package selection upon enrollment.
+Independent distributors are able to earn up to 60 percent commission on product sales, depending on the package selected upon enrollment.
 According to the company's compensation plan, Kyani also offers several other financial incentives such as fast start bonuses, cars, luxury trips, generation check match, and team bonuses.

 How to Become a Kyani Distributor